Arcadia-Science/seqqc/cron/README.md

 ## Motivation

-At Arcadia Science, our scientists will be uploading new sequencing data to a private, Arcadia Science-only S3 bucket(`arcadia-seqqc`).
+At Arcadia Science, our scientists will be uploading new sequencing data to a private, Arcadia Science-only S3 bucket `arcadia-seqqc`.
 Each data set will be uploaded into a new folder under the `indir` directory.
 The folder should be named <year>-<initials>-<descriptor> where descriptor is an up to 10 character descriptor of your sequencing data (ie `s3://arcadia-seqqc/indir/2023-ter-timecheese`).

 We want to be able to automatically process these files on a regular cadence and notify the scientists once the seqqc pipeline runs are complete.
-So, each day, this cron job will check whether there is new data in `s3://arcadia-seqqc/indir`.
+This cron job will check whether there is new data in `s3://arcadia-seqqc/indir` on a regular cadence.
 If there is, the cron job will run the seqqc pipeline on the FASTQ files that are specified in the accompanying CSV files.
 The new data checks happen based on the last modified date on the S3 bucket objects.
+As implemented, the cron job will run at 12.05AM UTC every day.

 When the pipeline finishes, the output files will be available in `s3://arcadia-seqqc/outdir` and the scientists will be notified via email with the quality control report attached.
 This report contains inline documentation for how to interpret the results.
 The cron job will attempt to get the scientist's email using the S3 object owner metadata.
 If this information is not available, only the email specified by the `NOTIFICATION_EMAIL` environment variable is notified.